Brucephalus/Textbooks/Prosocial.md

 Emotional ambushes aren’t tests of cleverness—they’re tests of composure.
 And when you stay steady under fire, you show more power than any outburst ever could.
 Because the man who can’t be baited _can’t be played_.

-Expansion of Topic **8.2.3.2 Don’t Let Temporary Emotions Sabotage Permanent Goals** results in meaningful, non-speculative substance and is within scope.

 ##### 8.2.3.2 Don’t Let Temporary Emotions Sabotage Permanent Goals

 Your reputation, your job, your relationships, your freedom—these can all be lost in seconds if you act from rage instead of reason.
 You don’t owe anyone a reaction.
 You owe yourself a future.
 If someone’s trying to humiliate you, dominate you, or test your manhood, _walk away like a king_—not a pawn.